Mid-Air Drawing of Curves on 3D Surfaces in Virtual Reality: Conclusion

 \subsection{Mimicry Projection}

-Controller sampling rate in current AR/VR systems is 50Hz or more, meaning that even during ballistic movements, the distance $\|\Delta\bp_i\|$ for any stroke sample $i$ is of the order of a few millimetres.
-Consequently, the anchored stroke point $\br_i$ is typically much closer to $\CM$, than the stroke point $\bp_i$, making closest-point {\it snap} projection a compelling candidate for projecting $\br_i$.
+Controller sampling rate in current \revm{VR} systems is 50Hz or more, meaning that even during ballistic movements, the distance $\|\Delta\bp_i\|$ for any stroke sample $i$ is of the order of a few millimetres.
+Consequently, the anchored stroke point $\br_i$ is typically much closer to $\CM$, than the stroke point $\bp_i$, making closest-point \emph{snap} projection a compelling candidate for projecting $\br_i$.
 Such an \emph{anchored closest-point} projection explicitly minimizes $\|\Delta\bp_i - \Delta\bq_i\|$, but precise minimization is less important than avoiding projection discontinuities and undesirably snapping, even for points close to the mesh.
 Our formulation of a \emph{smooth-closest-point} projection $\pi_{SCP}$ in \S~\ref{sec:phong} addresses these goals precisely.
-Also note that the maximum observed $\|\Delta\bp\|$ for the controller readily defines the offset distance $\mu$ for our pre-computed tet mesh $\CT_\CM^3$.
 We define \emph{mimicry} projection as